wanyuenmei/quilt/docs/GettingStarted.md

 ## Configure A Cloud Provider

 Below we discuss how to setup Quilt for Amazon EC2.
-Other providers are supported as well, including [Vagrant](Vagrant.md), and Google Compute Engine.
+Google Compute Engine is also supported.
 Since Quilt deploys systems consistently across providers, the details of the rest of this document will apply no matter what provider you choose.

 For Amazon EC2, you'll first need to create an account with [Amazon Web Services](https://aws.amazon.com/ec2/) and then find your